 Savvy marketers know social media is a vital part of every marketing campaign.
 For businesses, every social media platform is an opportunity to engage with their target audience.

-Even marketing stars know that strategizing and managing even a few social networks can be overwhelming without the right management social media tools in place.
+However, even marketing stars know strategizing and managing even a few social networks can be overwhelming without the right management social media tools in place.

 How do you know which ones to target for your brand and which to skip?